BarneyGammond/table-tennis-tournament/README.md

 2. Run `npm install` in the project repository to install the dependencies

-3. Run `npm start` whch runs the app in development mode.
+3. Run `npm start` which runs the app in development mode.

 4. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.